Computer Vision Models: A Comprehensive Guide

 How are computer vision models trained?

-What industries benefit from computer vision models?
+What industries use computer vision models?

 What is the difference between object detection and image segmentation?